Distributed Computing for Huge-Scale Aggregative Convex Programming: Introduction

 The paper is organized as follows.
 Section~\ref{sec:Formulation} formulates the optimization problem.
 Section~\ref{sec:UpdatePrimal} presents methodology for updates of the primal and slack variables.
-Section~\ref{sec:UpdateDual} discusses the descent updates for the dual variables, the feasibility conditions, and the analysis of convergence of the algorithm.
-The issues regarding feasibility of the algorithm, initialization and control parameter estimation, and precondition of the constraints are discussed in some detail in Sec.~\ref{sec:Initialization}.
+Section~\ref{sec:UpdateDual} discusses the descent updates for the dual variables, the feasibility conditions, and the assumptions; it also presents the analysis of convergence of the algorithm.
+The issues regarding initialization and estimation of the parameters and the upper bounds are discussed in more details in Sec.~\ref{sec:Initialization}.
 Section~\ref{sec:Summary} summarizes the main results and lists some issues that need to be explored further.